rpmuller/ePubs/WP1.md

 fact that he predicted an eclipse which, according to the astronomers, occurred in the year 585 BC Philosophy and science---which were not originally separate---were therefore born together at the beginning of the sixth century.
-What had been happening in Greece and neighbouring countries before this lime?
+What had been happening in Greece and neighboring countries before this lime?
 Any answer must be in part conjectural, but archaeology, during the present century, has given us much more knowledge than was possessed by our grandfathers.